G4S named preferred security firm for Huawei Technologies

 The company currently provides manned security and total facilities management for Huawei’s telecommunications business in Tanzania, Namibia, Egypt, Guatemala, United Arab Emirates, Angola and the Democratic Republic of Congo.

-Huawei’s telecoms business, which makes networking equipment, is the world’s second largest behind Ericsson.
+Huawei’s telecoms business, which makes networking equipment, is the world’s second largest behind Ericsson .
+(Reporting by Li-mei Hoang; editing by Jason Neely)